keithalewis/lac/README.md

 the [puts(3)](http://man7.org/linux/man-pages/man3/puts.3.html)
 man page.

+Lac reads space seperated tokens from the input stream, looks up its corresponding function, and calls it.
+The rest of the input on the remaining input.

+If the token in the

-String _tokens_ are looked up in the _dictionary_ and the corresponding C function is *call*ed.
+and the corresponding
+C function is *call*ed.
 The `puts` function requires a string to be the next token on the input stream.  `Lac` uses double quotes for strings that may contain spaces.
 The result of the call is an integer value.